dnmpt/GxPlan-Plus/README.md

    **NOTE:**
    This application is in development and 'category' management is not yet implemented.
-   So, the high level object ('category') must be entered and associated to a user using this option.
+   So, the high level object ('category') must be entered and associated to an user using this option.
 ---

 ## 🧠 Philosophy — “Planning a Collaborative Compliance”